leovandriel/patch-openai/README.md

 # Patch OpenAI

-*Insert caching and logging directly into the package source.*
+*Insert caching and logging directly into the OpenAI package source.*

 ## Usage